amukiria/Third-Person-Controller/README.md

 # Third-Person-Controller
- fully rigged and functional third person controller
+ A fully rigged and functional third person controller

 # SDKs Used:
  1. Ready Player Me